Isle of Wight Guru

 The Isle of Wight is well-stocked with minigolf courses but only two of them are indoors.

-Shanklin's indoor minigolf opened in 2020 and is a bit more flashy.
+Shanklin's indoor minigolf opened in 2020 and is modern and flashy.
 It's called Caddyshack and is part of the large arcade building on the seafront.
-It costs £6.50 for 18 holes as of 2020.
-You can combine it with a trip to the arcades next door if you're feeling flushed (see #12)
+It costs about £7 for 18 holes.
+You can combine it with a trip to the arcades next door if you're feeling flushed (see #12).

 See our guides to free days out, activities for teenagers and attraction discounts